Subscribe to stay updated

 If your products aren’t as popular as you anticipated, then you’ve not invested too much capital in the venture.

-It’s also better to be in the position of too much demand and not enough supply, should your international expansion efforts take well to the new market.
+It’s also better to be in the position of too much demand and not enough supply, should your international expansion efforts take well to the new region.